IanMadlenya/MRAE/README.md

 * Keras (see https://keras.io for a step-by-step install guide)
 * Mingw

-# Usage
-Some scripts are missing on purpose.
-Available upon request.

 # Scripts description
 Scripts are described in the chronological/logical order they have been used.
 One can play with the whole model just running bold scripts (mains)
 * **[marketData](./code/marketData.ipynb)**
     * Describe data formatting process, and choices made in the project regarding raw data